Xerostomia Treatment Guidelines: How Dry Mouth feels - a desert landscape

 • Severe: Below 0.1 ml/min

-• Regular dental check-ups to prevent decay and gum disease
+• Regular dental check-ups at least twice per year are recommended to prevent decay and gum disease.

-• ACT Dry Mouth Lozenges, Mouthwash, and Moisturizing Gum
+• ACT Dry Mouth Lozenges, alcohol-free mouthwash, and sugar-free gum

 • XyliMelts Mints